jonsonkurt/TaskTide/README.txt

 Task Management Application

 Overview
-	TaskRide is a simple CRUD web application developed using ASP.NET MVC and C#.
+	TaskRide is a web application developed using ASP.NET MVC and C#.
 It allows users to manage tasks by creating, viewing, editing, and deleting them.
 The application is divided into three main sections: Dashboard, Ongoing Tasks, and Task Archive.

 Features
 	Dashboard: